 5. What opportunity did you see in Farm blog compared to your Health & Tech blog?

 So, on Techpally, I wanted to blog about technology and businesses based on my passion for writing.
-I wanted to become a doctor but later had to study physical and health education in school and I see blogging in the health niche as a mean to be relevant in the health sector, I learn more and acquire more knowledge to be able to write in this field.
+I wanted to become a doctor but later had to study physical and health education in school and I see blogging in the health niche as a mean to be relevant in the health sector.
+I learned more and acquire more knowledge which helped to have a blog in this field.

 In addition, it’s a lucrative niche and very competitive as well, so it’s a mix of the revenue prospect and the desire to be health professional and I don’t only write on my blog now but have several doctors and specialists contributing to my platform.